 - Discover and subsequently access, once API invoker gets onboarded.
-Upon receiving a discovery request from the API invoker with certain query information (i.e., criteria for discovery matching service APIs), the CCF will apply the discovery policy on the search results matching the query criteria and filter them accordingly.
+Upon receiving a discovery request from the API invoker with certain query information (i.e., criteria for discovery matching service APIs), the CCF will apply the configured discovery information on the search results matching the query criteria and filter them accordingly.

-It is worth noting that 3GPP specifications do not provide details nor guidelines for discovery policy definition; actually, the policy format (information elements and constraints) is entirely to the operator discretion.

 When using the CAPIF as the framework to expose MnSs, the external MnS consumer plays the role of API invoker, and the published API information corresponds to the MnS information published into CCF compliant with ServiceAPIDescription (clause 8.2.4.2.2 from [5]).
 Likewise, for the cases where CAPIF and 3GPP management system belong both to the same administrative domain, the 3GPP management system administrator [29] also acts as CAPIF administrator.

 However, there are two issues that deserve further analysis.

-On the one hand, it is needed to discuss how 3GPP management system can help define discovery policies for each external MnS consumer.
-The aim of these policies is to limit their visibility over the published MnS information, either at onboarding time (when the external MnS consumer becomes an onboarded API invoker) or at operation time (when the external MnS consumer issues discovery requests).
-The discovery policies can define filters at two levels:
+On the one hand, it is needed to discuss how 3GPP management system can help define discovery information for each external MnS consumer.
+The aim of the configured discovered information is to limit their visibility over the published MnS information, either at onboarding time (when the external MnS consumer becomes an onboarded API invoker) or at operation time (when the external MnS consumer issues discovery requests).
+The configured discovered information can define filters at two levels: